rocket-pool/RPIPs/RPIPs/RPIP-draft-pdao-charter.md

 1. The pDAO SHALL prioritize protocol safety
 1. The pDAO SHOULD prioritize decentralization
 1. The pDAO SHOULD prioritize permissionlessness

-## Rationale
-TODO: Is this section useful?

-## Security Considerations
-TODO: Is this section useful?

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).